keertikamanikandan-lab/eniac-ab-testing-analysis/README.md

 - Total visits per version
 - Click-through rate (CTR)

-### Note:
-Data is pre-aggregated and does not include individual user-level tracking.

 ## 🚀 Key Findings & Results

 - There is a statistically significant difference in click-through rates across website versions (Chi-square test, α = 0.05).